 This report reflects the journey we are on as a school community.
 I personally have had the experience of leading a school from Requires Improvement (grade 3) to Outstanding (grade 1), The Ofsted report refers to our newly formed leadership team, recognising their commitment to improving our school in all aspects, and the progress made over the last two years.
 The leadership team and I are confident that the changes over the past two years have created the foundation to accelerate improvement and progress to ‘Good’ or better in all categories within the next 18 months and beyond.

 ‘The headteacher has provided very strong and incisive leadership.
 The work of the committed senior leadership team is now beginning to bring about clear improvements in all aspects of the school’s work.
 For example, robust action has been taken over the last two years to improve the overall quality of teaching.’(Ofsted 2013)

-We will be publishing information to all parents before half term with details of key next steps we are taking within our action plan and priorities over the coming months.
-Members of the Senior Leadership Team and the Governing Body are available to discuss any aspect of the Ofsted report in more detail; please do not hesitate to contact my Personal Assistant Karen Thompson (firstname.lastname@example.org) to make an appointment.
-There will also be an opportunity for parents and carers to join our next Parent & Carer Forum on Wednesday 23rd October, where we will be discussing our future plans.
-All are welcome to join us between 6pm and 7.30pm.
+Members of the Senior Leadership Team and the Governing Body are available to discuss any aspect of the Ofsted report in more detail; please do not hesitate to contact my Personal Assistant Karen Thompson (email@example.com) to make an appointment.

 Please be assured that we value your continued support.
 We are clear on what needs to be done, and we will continue to focus on creating a stimulating learning environment, providing high quality, personalised education which will support, challenge and inspire our students throughout their time with us.